 3. Volunteer Activity

-Completion of a substantial volunteer or advocacy activity outside of course requirements that is related to international studies and has been approved by the Director of International Studies.
-Regular participation in student clubs, such as the International Studies Council or Amnesty International, does not count.
-The time commitment for this option is similar to that specified in the internship option above.
+Completion of a substantial volunteer or political advocacy activity outside of class requirements that has been approved by a member of the political science faculty.
+Regular participation in student clubs, such as Student Government or College Democrats or Republicans, does not count.